silverstripe/silverstripe-subsites/docs/en/introduction.md

 create and edit pages for their particular subsite but they would not be able to modify the main website.
 * Running sub-domains on a single SilverStripe instance, with subsites if a sub-domain is pointing to the same instance and has been setup correctly you can manage this via a single CMS instance.
-* Subsites can not be used to run multiple websites on a single instance.
+* Subsites cannot be used to run multiple unrelated websites on a single instance.
+Although each subsite can have its own domain name, they must all share a database, codebase, and any installed modules.
+Ideally, subsites are driven by a common body of content and/or uploaded files.
+Disparate websites are not good candidates for the Subsites module.
-Subsites does not allow you to run multiple domains/vhosts on a single instance.

 ## Access